Best RV Pet Temperature Monitor (Hint: NOT Waggle)

 • Someone breaks a window or opens a door

-• The temperature exceeds my preset safe range
+• The temperature exceeds the preset safe range (hourly intervals)

-TIP: SimpliSafe uses a Verizon SIM by default, but if you’d prefer an AT&T SIM you can request one when you buy your system.
+TIP: SimpliSafe uses a Verizon connection by default, but you can request an AT&T connection when you buy your system.
 I recommend getting AT&T because it works better in more remote areas.

 #4 Waggle Pet Monitor For RV & Campers